SkillRouter: Skill Routing for LLM Agents at Scale: Experiments

 \subsection{Supplementary benchmark validation}

-To test whether the observed gains generalize beyond the 75-query core benchmark, we construct \textbf{SkillBench-Supp}, an independently built supplementary benchmark with 100 GT skills from three sources and 256 single-label evaluation queries over a 77K-skill pool.
-Query generation uses a different LLM, prompt design, and source mix from the training pipeline; the 30 pool-selected GT skills are explicitly held out from training.
-Using the same checkpoints without re-tuning, the compact 1.2B \skillrouter pipeline edges out the 16B Qwen3 base pipeline on Hit@1 (.641 vs.\ .637), with the same directional advantage at both 0.6B and 8B scales.
-Appendix~\ref{app:supp_bench} provides the full construction details, complete results (Appendix Table~\ref{tab:supp_full_combined}), and difficulty breakdowns.
+To test whether the observed gains generalize beyond the 75-query core benchmark, we construct \textbf{SkillBench-Supp}, an independently built supplementary benchmark with 100 GT skills from three sources and 256 single-label LLM-generated evaluation queries over a 77K-skill pool.
+Query generation uses Claude Sonnet rather than the GPT-4o-mini training generator, with different prompts and source mix; the 30 pool-selected GT skills are explicitly held out from training, and functionally equivalent pool entries are filtered before evaluation.
+Using the same checkpoints without re-tuning, the compact 1.2B \skillrouter pipeline edges out the 16B Qwen3 base pipeline on Hit@1 (.641 vs.\ .637), while the 8B recipe reaches .730.
+Appendix~\ref{app:supp_bench} documents benchmark construction, encoder-only results, and the Descriptive/Indirect breakdown; Appendix Table~\ref{tab:supp_oracle_nd} gives the complete Oracle-ND comparison.